JCMexplains/writing-for-success-2023/textbook.md

 |Objective|The acted-on|me / her / him / them / us | The air conditioner hit *us*|
 |Possessive|Shows ownership|my / mine / your / yours / his / hers / their / theirs / our / ours|The money is *ours*.|

-For more information on pronoun case agreement, see Section 2.5.
+For more information on pronoun case agreement, see **Section 2.5**.

 **Gender.** All parts must match in male or female forms.